jukebox017/typescript-cesium/README.md

 `import cesium from 'cesium'` doesn't work out-of-the-box with Angular 6 (at the time of this writing).

-Until then, this workaround may be useful.
+Until that works, this workaround may be useful.

 ## Workaround